Croatia: Culture

 The historic centre of Trogir has been included in the UNESCO list of World Heritage Site since 1997.

 Pula Arena, Roman amphitheatre located in Pula, constructed between 27 BC and AD 68.

 Because of its geographical position, Croatia represents a blend of four different cultural spheres.
 It has been a crossroads of influences from western culture and the east since the schism between the Western Roman Empire and the Byzantine Empire, and also from Central Europe and Mediterranean culture.
 The Illyrian movement was the most significant period of national cultural history, as the 19th century proved crucial to the emancipation of Croatians and saw unprecedented developments in all fields of art and culture, giving rise to many historical figures.

 The Ministry of Culture is tasked with preserving the nation's cultural and natural heritage and overseeing its development.
 Further activities supporting the development of culture are undertaken at the local government level.
 The UNESCO's World Heritage List includes ten sites in Croatia and a list of Intangible Cultural Heritage of Croatia.
-The country is also rich with intangible culture and holds 15 of UNESCO's World's intangible culture masterpieces, ranking fourth in the world.
+The country is rich with intangible culture and holds 15 of UNESCO's World's intangible culture masterpieces, ranking fourth in the world.
 A global cultural contribution from Croatia is the necktie, derived from the cravat originally worn by the 17th-century Croatian mercenaries in France.

 In 2019, Croatia had 95 professional theatres, 30 professional children's theatres, and 51 amateur theatres visited by more than 2.27 million viewers per year.
 Professional theatres employ 1,195 artists.
 There are 42 professional orchestras, ensembles, and choirs, attracting an annual attendance of 297 thousand.
 There are 75 cinemas with 166 screens and attendance of 5.026 million.

-Croatia has 222 museums, visited by more than 2.71 million people in 2016.
+Croatia has 222 museums, visited by more than 2.71 million people in 2023.
 Furthermore, there are 1,768 libraries, containing 26.8 million volumes, and 19 state archives.
 The book publishing market is dominated by several major publishers and the industry's centrepiece event—Interliber exhibition held annually at Zagreb Fair.